duduta/an-exercise-in-CI-CD/README.md

 pushed to Docker Hub.
 That's suboptimal, but it's a start. (you will practice logging in to Docker Hub and pushing to it)

-Right now, on main, the workflow is just a bit improved.
+Second possible workflow, on branch always-push-to-DH-with-cache.
+The workflow is just a bit improved.
 Cache is added.

+Third: Right now, on main, only versions are pushed to Docker Hub.

 To be continued :)